vujadetech/Haskell-skills/category-theory/category-theory-notes.md

 - An arrow _f_ is _monic_ if it permits left cancellation when composed with other arrows.
 That is, if g and h are arrows s.t. (f . g = f . h => g = h), then f is monic.
 This is an appropriate generalization of 1-1 functions, or injective functions, in set theory.
 	- Proof: If f : X -> Y is monic, then f is 1-1.
 Suppose on the contrary that f is a monic arrow in the category Set, but f is not 1-1 when considered as an ordinary function in set theory.
 Since f isn't 1-1, there exists x and y for with f(x) = f(y), but x != y.
 Let g : Z -> X be the and h : Z -> X be arrows.

+#### Atypical examples

+- Legos form a monoidal category with one object, it doesn't matter what it is, let's say it's David Hasselhoff.
+The arrows are the lego pieces, and composition of two arrows is attaching two lego pieces together.
+The existence of an identity arrow and proof of associativity is left to the reader.
+Now can someone please [get Mr. Hasselhoff a shirt](https://www.youtube.com/watch?v=dkGUI4bnQbQ)?